United Gets Another Tie After Late Rally

 Maykel Galindo scored a controversial goal midway through the first half and Eduardo Lillingston added another just before intermission for Chivas (7-1-2), which remained atop the Western Conference.

-United's lineup brought more changes, most notably in goal, where Louis Crayton regained his job and Josh Wicks served as the back-up with rookie Milos Kocic, last weekend's starter, remaining at home.
+United's starting lineup brought more changes, most notably in goal, where Louis Crayton regained his job and Josh Wicks served as the back-up with rookie Milos Kocic, last weekend's starter, remaining at home.

 Ben Olsen returned to defensive midfield, paired with Clyde Simms, after missing two games with a hamstring strain.
 But just six minutes into the match, he reached for his right leg after a midfield challenge and immediately signaled to the bench for a substitution.
 It was the hamstring again, prompting his exit and Andrew Jacobson's entrance.

 Before Olsen's injury, Chivas threatened to score on a play that appeared offside.
 In the 25th minute, the hosts did score, and initial indications seemed to show a clear offside.

 As Atiba Harris sent a through ball along the right side, United defender Bryan Namoff stepped forward to catch the rocket-footed Galindo offside.
 Linesman Emiliano Monje was in poor position, however, and missed the call, allowing Galindo to breeze in alone, touch the ball past the desperately charging Crayton and tuck the shot into the vacant net.